Keyboard shortcuts

 2. Prefers TypeScript source (src/index.ts) over compiled JavaScript (lib/index.js)

-3. Compiles all functions natively through Cranelift
+3. Compiles all functions natively through LLVM

 4. Deduplicates across nested node_modules/ to prevent duplicate linker symbols